SCUM Manifesto: Publication history

 The SCUM Manifesto has been reprinted at least 10 times in English and translated into Croatian, Czech, Finnish, French, German, Hebrew, Italian, Spanish, Swedish, Turkish, Portuguese, Dutch, and Danish.
-It has also been excerpted in several feminist anthologies, including Sisterhood Is Powerful: An Anthology of Writings from the Women's Liberation Movement (1970), a collection of radical feminist writing edited by Robin Morgan.
-Verso Books published an edition in 2004 with an introduction by feminist philosopher Avital Ronell.
+It has also been excerpted in several feminist anthologies, including Sisterhood Is Powerful (1970), a collection of radical feminist writing edited by Robin Morgan.
+The 1998 French edition, republished by 1001 Nuits in 2005, includes a preface by the French novelist Michel Houellebecq.
+Verso Books published an edition in 2004 based on Olympia Press's 1971 London edition and containing an introduction by feminist philosopher Avital Ronell.
 Jon Purkis and James Bowen describe the SCUM Manifesto as a "pamphlet which has become one of the longest surviving perennials of anarchist publishing".

 Solanas' sister, Judith A. Solanas Martinez, is the reported copyright holder of the SCUM Manifesto by 1997 renewal.

 Contents

 The Manifesto opens with the following declaration:

 Solanas begins by presenting a theory of the male as an "incomplete female" who is genetically deficient due to the Y chromosome.
 According to Solanas, this genetic deficiency causes the male to be emotionally limited, egocentric, and incapable of mental passion or genuine interaction.
 She describes the male as lacking empathy and unable to relate to anything apart from his own physical sensations.

 The Manifesto continues by arguing that the male spends his life attempting to become female, and thereby overcome his inferiority.
-He does this by "constantly seeking out, fraternizing with and trying to live through and fuse with the female."
+He does this by "constantly seeking out, fraternizing with and trying to live through and fuse with the female".
 Solanas rejects Freud's theory of penis envy, and argues that men have "pussy envy".
 Solanas then accuses men of turning the world into a "shitpile" and presents a long list of grievances.

 The bulk of the Manifesto consists of a list of critiques of the male sex.
 They are divided into the following sections: